 - Petra Mrša, artist/photographer (Berlin), responded with “Shivering Throats, Breaking Walls”, as she plays with alternative notions of intimacy and encounter, ideas of presence and absence, and unconventional modes of communication and exchange.

 - Philip Ullrich, artist (Zurich/Bern), responded with “Take That Loving Grace”, a game where two players try to win the game ‘Nim’ – one by following computer-generated moves in the role of the ‘machine’, the other on their own as the ‘human’.

 - Rania Atef, artist (Cairo), responded with “Bad Mother”, a card game that critically–and sarcastically–scrutinizes the societal gaze for maternal love and the domestic performance of mothers as well as the criterion of a ‘Good Mother’.

-Engy Mohsen, is an artist, architect and designer based in Cairo.
+Engy Mohsen, is an artist and curator based between Cairo and Zürich.
 While spatial design remains at the core of her interdisciplinary practice, she explores the notions of ‘participation’ and ‘collectivity’ by hosting formats of meetings that invite non-artists and artists to think about how spaces can be organized to include the ‘other’.
 Engy Mohsen is 1/5 of the artist group K-oh-llective.

 Gabriel Hensche, lives and works in Berlin.
-In his artistic practice, he follows situational, conceptual and collaborative approaches.
-His works investigate contemporary belief systems through echoing, altering, and dispersing explanation models to explore possibilities for community and co-existence.
-Since 2017, he helped establish Campus Gegenwart (DE), as managing director.
+In his artistic practice, he follows situational, conceptual, and collaborative approaches.
+His works investigate contemporary belief systems by echoing, altering, and dispersing explanation models to explore possibilities for community and co-existence.
+Since 2017, he helped establish Campus Gegenwart, as managing director.